 - Invasive Species.
 Many of the nuisance species we work with are not native to our area.
 Pigeons, European starlings, and house sparrows have managed to both encroach and out-compete against native birds, displacing species that then become nuisances themselves.
 In addition, invasive plants, insects, feral cats, and other threats are pushing native birds to seek refuge in human habitats to survive.

-Bird Management: The Five New Faces
+Five New Faces of Bird Control

 - The Turkey Vulture.
 As highways provide fresh roadkill and the dark pavement creates thermals that help them soar, turkey vultures are becoming more common in urban areas.
 Tall buildings create a perfect vantage to wait for a meal and, in the meantime, weatherstripping smells good enough to rip out of windowsills and doors.